prioritizr/prioritizr/docs/news/index.md

 ### Documentation updates

 - Fix small typos in documentation.
-- Update citation for Scriven et al. (2020) in the Publication Record vignette.
+- Update citation for Scriven et al. (2020) in the *Publication record* vignette.
-- Update Salt Spring Island vignette with Ferrier method for calculating irreplaceability scores and adjust for changes in cost data.
+- Update *Salt Spring Island* vignette with Ferrier method for calculating irreplaceability scores and adjust for changes in cost data.
 - Update examples to run with CRAN checks (i.e. `--run-donttest`).

 ## prioritizr 5.0.1.6